So you have some data, and you need to build an application around it...

 Responsive Web Applications

 The Studio works based on a dataflow paradigm.
-Data flows between elements that perform operations on the data.
+Data flow between elements that perform operations on the data.
 The elements of an application are encapsulated as modular components.
 The user wires components together to configure an application.

 AN ADAPTABLE DATA MODEL